 If you choose to enable Client to Node encryption, any connection to the Redis cluster using the Instaclustr provided certificate will be encrypted.

 Under the Data Centre section, select a Data Centre Region, a Cluster Network address block, the number of Master and Replica nodes for your application, and your desired node size.

 Note that a minimum of 3 Master nodes are required.
 We recommend that an equal number of Replica nodes are also used to prevent any data loss as High Availability is not guaranteed.
 If you have selected a Production SLA Tier, then we require that the number of Replicas is at least the number of Master nodes.

-The Summary section displays a brief summary of your cluster configurations and pricing details.
-Click the Terms and Conditions link to open the Instaclustr Terms and Conditions and other policy documents.
+The Confirmation section displays a brief summary of your cluster configurations and pricing details.
+Click the Terms and Conditions link to open the Instaclustr Terms and Conditions.
 After going through the document, select the checkbox to accept the Terms and Conditions.
-Once you are happy with the cluster configuration and have accepted the terms and conditions, click the Create Cluster button to start creating the cluster.
+Once you are happy with the cluster configuration and have accepted the terms and conditions, click the Create Cluster button to start provisioning the cluster.

 Provisioning a cluster can take some time depending on the responsiveness of the underlying cloud provider.
 There are separate status indicators for the overall cluster provisioning state.
 Refer to our support article on The Provisioning Life Cycle to understand each of the different stages in more detail.